niplav/site/about.md

 	* link back to the index page `[home](./index.md)`
 	* metadata on the article, bold&quoted abstract
 	* title of the article
+	* "See Also" for similar links on this website
-	* "External Links"/"See Also" for links to other websites discussing the same (or very similar) ideas
+	* "External Links" for links to other websites discussing the same (or very similar) ideas
 	* "Discussions" for external discussions on the article
 * Long numbers written with [SI-postfixes](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes) (K for thousand, M for million etc.)